dehezhang2/Notes/3103/CS3103_Operating_System.md

     * **Control and status** registers
       * Program counter: address of the next instruction
       * Program status word(PSW)
-        * Condition codes: –result
-          of the **most recent arithmetic or logical operation** (e.g., sign, zero, carry,equal, overflow)
+        * Condition codes: result of the **most recent arithmetic or logical operation** (e.g., sign, zero, carry, equal, overflow)
         * Status information: e.g. **interrupt enabled/disabled flags, execution mode**
-      * Stack pointers
+      * Stack pointers (need to back to the orignal stack pointer)

   * Process Control Infromation: The additional information needs by the OS to control and coordinate the various active processes

-    * Process state
+    * Process **state**
     * Priority
     * Scheduling-related info
-    * Waiting event
+    * Waiting event (for blocked process)
-    * Data structing
+    * Data structuring

-  * Process List Structures： The queuing structure could be implemented as linked lists of PCBs in which pointers can be stored in the PCBs (structuring information)
+  * Process List Structures： The queuing structure (ready queue, blocked buffer) could be implemented as linked lists of PCBs in which pointers can be stored in the PCBs (structuring information)

     ![](屏幕快照 2019-01-25 下午12.40.59.png)